jeffreytse/ajsanjoaquin.github.io/_posts/2021-09-25-AI-Safety-Career.md

 ![](../assets/img/ai-safe/image4.png)
-{%marginnote '2' 'Even if reliable ML currently only has narrowly-defined goals, these goals will generalize as the field progresses, and we can couple this with positive feedback from improving ML interpretability methods.' %}
+{%marginnote '2' 'Even if reliable ML currently only has narrowly-defined goals, these goals will generalize as the field progresses, and we can couple this with positive feedback from improving ML interpretability methods.'%}

 One limitation is that the alignment of the model is on very specific goals (threat model) that can be formally defined.
 For example, numerous gradient-based robustness attacks and defences rely on a stringent p-norm distance specification which in practice is an unrealistic assumption.
 But I think as with safety, Reliable ML is still a budding field and we can expect to see more sophisticated and realistic threat models soon.
 The advantage of Reliable ML in this case over safety is that it is directly applicable to AI now and therefore an ecosystem exists for funding and support.

 Can we expect a threat model that tackles hard-to-formalize objectives, like a model being reliable in various environments?
 I think we can as models become more interpretable and therefore allow us to build more advanced AI.
 Using the gradient-based robustness example, researchers are moving to different distance specifications such as Wasserstein distance that allows a “global” modification of an image compared to the pixel-based modification by the former, which can make for a more sophisticated fooling of both the AI and humans, and therefore a better adversarial setting.

 Another limitation would be that robustness and fairness research can create methods that are impractical for reliability.
 Some can be too limiting and introduce fundamental tradeoffs with performance, but I believe this is a step towards finding better corrections, or rethinking how we design models so they can be more reliable.
 Both ways focus on understanding the model.
 A good example would be provably robust classifiers as a defence against adversarial examples.
 While they provide robustness guarantees within a specified area in the input space, this area is always limited and degrades performance significantly that renders them impractical for many applications.
 There is a tradeoff between area guaranteed to be robust and model accuracy.

 It turns out that this method moves the decision boundary of a classifier to make a larger area robust, and it can be exploited to create new attack methods!
 While this can create an arms-race scenario, we have a new understanding of the limitations of the classifier and shift how we view these attacks and defences, such as by rethinking how we fundamentally train our classifiers to escape this race.
 Regardless, fixing and breaking in a controlled environment makes us discover limitations and dangers we can avoid.

 ![](../assets/img/ai-safe/image5.png)
 {%marginnote '3' 'Sure, our paradigm may be wrong, but at least it’s within a lab.
 Fixing and breaking in a controlled environment makes us discover limitations and dangers we can avoid.'}

 {%marginnote '4' 'Disclaimer: I know that arms-races are likely to happen.
 However, I view them as a mechanism to signal where society should focus itself on / avoid.
-For example with deep fakes, the threat of an arms race requires us to rethink data ownership, in which a technical solution (e.x. blockchain) is necessary but insufficient'.}
+For example with deep fakes, the threat of an arms race requires us to rethink data ownership, in which a technical solution (e.x. blockchain) is necessary but insufficient.'}

 {%marginnote '5' 'So can we change our efforts fast enough?
-I hope so'}
+I hope so.'}

 From a capabilities perspective, an increase in our understanding of interpretable ML can shift focus again to increasing performance more rather than safety itself.
 For example, if there is a fundamental tradeoff between performance and desired behavior X, maybe people will prefer performance and thus keep the tradeoff there.
 This seems likely at first given that a market economy emphasizes competitiveness and thus organizations may prioritize performance over safety to some extent if it means keeping them competitive.
 However, this prioritization should decrease once the large costs of deploying dangerous advanced AI becomes clearer.